syselement/ine-notes/ejpt/assessment-methodologies/4-va.md

   - *This module exploits a stack buffer overflow in the PassThru functionality in ext.dll in BadBlue 2.72b and earlier.*

-> ❗ **Before running an exploit, ALWAYS check its [Source Code](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/windows/http/badblue_passthru.rb)** to understand what it is doing and what's its purpose❗
+> ❗ **Before running an exploit, ALWAYS check its [Source Code](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/windows/http/badblue_passthru.rb)** to understand what it is doing❗

 ```bash
 msfconsole